 7. Go mountain biking

-Bring your mountain bike and tackle a couple of the trails in the park: 30km from Langebaan Gate to Geelbek on tar; 70km return trip from Langebaan Gate to Kraalbaai; 13km circular trail around Seeberg view point not far from Langebaan Gate; 30km circular trail around Seeberg viewpoint and Mooimaak.
+Bring your bike and tackle a couple of the trails in the park: 30km from Langebaan Gate to Geelbek on tar; 70km return trip from Langebaan Gate to Kraalbaai on tar; 13km circular trail on gravel around Seeberg view point not far from Langebaan Gate; 30km circular trail on gravel around Seeberg viewpoint and Mooimaak.

 8. Enjoy a braai or picnic